Overview

 Principle of Least Privilege

-Grant only minimum necessary permissions to database users:
+Grant only the minimum necessary permissions to database users:

 Usage Examples